cheops-workshop/cheops-workshop.github.io/index.md

 ## Agenda (to be finalized)

 The workshop will take place in a hybrid format, that is, attendance will be possible in-person in Rennes or via video conferencing and a chat.
+The proceedings are available in the [ACM Digital Library](https://dl.acm.org/citation.cfm?id=3503646).

 | Time        | Content                                                       |
 |------------:|:--------------------------------------------------------------|